ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 Draw on your education
 Freud once said that a man must kill his father to bed his mother.
 I came to this conclusion by crawling millions of websites.
 Would you like the full quote?

-According to SigmunchFreud.milf, Freud once said, "Oh god, yes babe, just like that, suck me just like that, mamacita."
+According to SigmunchFreud.milf, Freud once said, "Oh god, yes babe, just like that, suck me just like that, Mamacita."

 Oh, no way, come on
 Who the fuck is Dale?